 It consists of fluffy shokupan (Japanese milk bread), light whipped cream and freshly ripened seasonal fruits.
 Like most Japanese desserts, it is not overwhelmingly sweet with most of the flavor coming from the ripeness of the fruits.
 Along with the quality ingredients, the meticulous preparation and presentation of this sandwich make this dish a feast for the tastebuds and the eyes.
 The fruits are specifically placed in the center of a thick layer of whipped cream, so when it is sliced in half, it appears as if the fruits are “floating” in the sandwich.

 This Japanese fruit sandwich originated in the mid-20th century around the post-war era of Japan.
 As an island nation with limited farming land, Japan viewed fruits as a luxury item.
-These fruits were sold as sandwiches to appeal to westerners, especially during the 1964 Olympic Games in Tokyo.
+These fruits were sold as sandwiches to appeal to Westerners, especially during the 1964 Olympic Games in Tokyo.

 What fruits are used in a fruit sando?